-Simultaneous magnetic and kinetic control of plasma profiles and parameters such as the current profile, the pressure profile, and the alpha-particle power are essential to maintain the performance for durations that exceed the resistive diffusion time.
-An integrated model-based plasma control strategy, ARTAEMIS, has been initiated on JET and pursued on JT-60U and DIII-D, and closed-loop control of the poloidal flux, safety factor and β_N has been recently performed in DIII-D [21, 22].
-The general model based approach has also been applied to ITER hybrid regime for the control of the poloidal flux profile and of two kinetic parameters, β_N and P{α} , the alpha-particle power [22, 23].
-The control actuators are the two ITER neutral beam injectors, the ECRH, ICRH and lower hybrid (LHCD) systems, and the plasma surface loop voltage (V{ext}).
+In hybrid or steady state scenarios, simultaneous magnetic and kinetic control of plasma profiles and parameters such as the current profile, the pressure profile, and the alpha-particle power are essential to maintain high performance for durations that exceed the resistive diffusion time.
+An integrated model-based plasma control strategy, ARTAEMIS, has been initiated on JET and pursued on JT-60U and DIII-D, and closed-loop control of the poloidal flux, safety factor and $\beta_N$ has been recently performed in DIII-D [21, 22].
+The general model-based approach has also been applied to the ITER hybrid regime for the control of the magnetic equilibrium (poloidal flux profile) and of the alpha-particle power, $P{\alpha}$ [22, 23].
+The control actuators are the two ITER neutral beam injectors, the ECRH, ICRH and lower hybrid (LHCD) systems, and the plasma surface loop voltage.
 The nonlinear plasma response to the actuators is modeled with METIS.
-The controlled parameters are the poloidal flux profile $\Psi(x, t)$, β_N and P{α} .
-A two-time-scale model was identified using the ARTAEMIS algorithm.
-Control simulations were performed by inserting the METIS code at the output of the two-time-scale ARTAEMIS controller.
-In the closed-loop simulations, various target profiles for the poloidal flux have been obtained simultaneously with various levels of the normalized pressure parameter and of the fusion power [22, 23].
-This shows that current profile control can be combined with kinetic and burn control sharing a common set of actuators.
+A two-time-scale model was identified from a set of open-loop simulations using the ARTAEMIS algorithm.
+Closed-loop control simulations were performed by inserting the METIS code at the output of the two-time-scale ARTAEMIS controller.
+In these simulations, various target profiles for the poloidal flux have been obtained simultaneously with various target levels of fusion power [22, 23].
+This shows that current profile control can be combined with burn control, sharing a common set of actuators.